Cash Flow Forecasting: 3 Best Practices For Accurate SaaS Cash Flow Modelling

 In order for a cash flow forecast to be accurate, it needs to take every source of incoming cash into the account.
 It's very easy for a business to look at revenue and neglect other, less visible, forms of incoming cash.
 Let's take a look at some common items that count towards cash inflow.

 Revenue from sales — This is your business's primary source of revenue and the one that everyone remembers to include in the list.
 Remember, though, this is a cash flow forecast, not a profit forecast.
 You should only include the money that you expect to be deposited into your bank account.

 One-time sales — It's obvious to remember to count your subscription recurring revenue, but don't forget to include those one-time sales in your cash flow statement.

 New funding — Part of planning for growth is planning for future investments.
 The funds for these investments in your small business often come in the form of loans or money from outside investors.
 Whatever the source, if additional funding is part of your plans, it should be included in your cash flow forecast.

 Sale of assets — It isn't uncommon for businesses to upgrade their hardware and sell the equipment being replaced.
 If you routinely sell off old equipment, then the money from sales of that equipment should be included in the cash flow forecasting.

 Interest — The money sitting in your bank accounts often gains interest.
 Depending on how much money there is, this interest could be a significant amount of cash.
 Regardless, it should be included in your list of cash inflows.

 Similarly to cash inflows, it's easy to look at the common sources of cash outflow, but ignore the less visible ones.
 Again, every business will differ, but here are the common things to look for:

 Day-to-day business expenses — These are your obvious expenses.
-Things such as payroll, utilities, loan payments, repayments, and other expenses that first come to mind when you think of what your business is spending money on.
+Things such as payroll, utilities, loan payments, repayments, employee reimbursement claims, and other expenses that first come to mind when you think of what your business is spending money on.